 There are certain critical features to the process that exist beneath the surface, the result of a group of artists, sharing a long-term commitment to a set of artistic values—things that can happen only within a group that’s been working together for as long as the SITI Company has.

-Here are some glimpses of the SITI Company at work.
+Coming soon will be glimpses of the SITI Company at work.